arun-dhanjal/hackathon-quiz-app/README.md

 ### Application Purpose

-The Quizathon! app has been created as part of a hackathon in order to showcase each team member's grasp of front-end programming languages as well as the capacity to work as a team and effectively use GitHub for collaboration.
+The Quizathon! app has been created as part of a hackathon in order to showcase each team member's grasp of front-end programming languages (HTML, CSS, JavaScript) as well as the capacity to work as a team and effectively use GitHub for collaboration.

 ### User Value